-The Spanish banking sector, which met regulatory capital requirements and was in a comfortable liquidity position prior to the outbreak, should be able to better withstand increased default rates caused as a consequence of the covid-19 pandemic and should play a leading part in lending to the real economy.
-Yet, the banking sector is still exposed to certain structural risks (e.g., regulatory pressures, increased competition, low margins, etc.), which will pose big challenges for them.
-This, together with the global economic crisis created by the covid-19 pandemic (in particular, liquidity needs of companies and the expected increase of default rates by borrowers), may lead to further consolidation and measures to reduce costs and improve capitalisation as demonstrated by the recent merger between Caixa Bank and Bankia.
+The Spanish banking sector, which met regulatory capital requirements and was in a comfortable liquidity position prior to the outbreak, has played a leading part in lending to the real economy.
+Yet, the banking sector is still exposed to structural risks (e.g., regulatory pressures, increased competition, low margins, etc.), which will pose big challenges for them.
+This, together with the global economic crisis created by the covid-19 pandemic (in particular, liquidity needs of companies and the expected increase of default rates by borrowers), has led to further consolidation and measures to reduce costs and improve capitalisation as demonstrated by the recent merger between Caixa Bank and Bankia.

 Legal and regulatory developments

 Since the beginning of the pandemic, extensive new regulation was put in place both at national and European levels to try to mitigate the impact of the covid-19 crisis on the real economy and the financial sector.

-The government has also approved a legal three-month4 moratorium for principal and interest under certain categories of mortgage and consumer loans owed by particularly vulnerable individuals who have been negatively affected by the crisis.
-The moratorium needs to be requested by the eligible borrower (although it automatically applies upon such request) and also implies a standstill (i.e., a prohibition on acceleration) during the term of the moratorium was initially set at three months (starting from the debtor's request), and the filing period initially expired on September 2020.
+The government has also approved a moratorium for principal and interest under certain categories of mortgage and consumer loans owed by particularly vulnerable individuals who have been negatively affected by the crisis.
+The moratorium needs to be requested by the eligible borrower (although it automatically applies upon such request) and also implies a standstill (i.e., a prohibition on acceleration).
+The term of the moratorium was initially set at three months (starting from the debtor's request), and the filing period initially expired on September 2020.
 However, a window during February and March 2021 was set up in order for debtors to request moratoria for a maximum term of nine months (including any moratoria they enjoyed during 2020); therefore, many debtors are currently benefiting from the payment holiday and the standstill, and it remains to be seen how these loans perform once the extended moratoria expire.2 In combination with the legal moratorium, the main associations comprising the Spanish credit institutions have approved a private moratorium that would benefit a larger scope of borrowers and loans and that could be extended up to twelve months (for mortgage loans) and six months (for consumer loans).
 Although these moratoria should not apply to corporate loans, they are expected to have a significant impact on Spanish banks.
 The European Banking Authority has clarified that loans subject to the legal and private moratoria should not generally be considered as defaulted or more risky loans for accounting and prudential purposes.

 Temporary amendments to the Spanish Insolvency Law have been adopted to mitigate directors' duties in relation to distressed companies and promote new money coming from sponsors or parties 'specially related to the borrower'.
-Among others, debtors are not obliged to file for insolvency until 31 December 2020, the obligation to liquidate companies which net worth is lower than 50 per cent of the share capital due to losses will not apply in respect of losses generated during 2020 and credits and loans granted by specially related parties will not be subject to equitable subordination and will instead be classified as ordinary (unsecured) claims in insolvency proceedings opened within two years from the declaration of the state of emergency (i.e., until 14 March 2022).
+Among others, debtors are not obliged to file for insolvency until 31 December 2021, the obligation to liquidate companies which net worth is lower than 50 per cent of the share capital due to losses will not apply in respect of losses generated during 2020 and credits and loans granted by specially related parties will not be subject to equitable subordination and will instead be classified as ordinary (unsecured) claims in insolvency proceedings opened within two years from the declaration of the state of emergency (i.e., until 14 March 2022).
 The Restructuring and Insolvency Directive is yet to be transposed in Spain.
 Meanwhile, certain measures have been adopted to promote out-of-court restructurings.
-In addition, The General Codifying Commission has finally completed the task of drafting a consolidated Spanish Insolvency Act, which has been approved by Royal Legislative-Decree 1/2020, of 5 May.
+In particular, the General Codifying Commission has finally completed the task of drafting a consolidated Spanish Insolvency Act, which has been approved by Royal Legislative-Decree 1/2020, of 5 May.
 Although the task entrusted to the Commission was the harmonisation of the existing insolvency laws into a single act, certain rules have been clarified and new rules have been inserted that will modify in practice certain important insolvency institutions such as (1) the debtor communication triggering a standstill for the insolvency declaration; (2) refinancing agreements with or without cram-down effects; and (3) insolvency declaration following a refinancing transaction.
-Finally, on 23 May 2019, Decree-Law 9/2019 was passed in Catalonia to lift some restrictions that previously applied to the creation of Catalonian law governed pledges (i.e., those granted over assets located in Catalonia).
-Among others, the creation of concurrent pledges and pledges of different rankings is expressly allowed (thus removing a historical restriction that had little justification) and further flexibility is included in relation to the enforcement of pledges.
-Decree-Law 9/2019 was not ratified by the Catalonian parliament and was thus rendered ineffective on 26 June 2019.
-Finally, Law 5/2020, of 29 April, has reintroduced the same provisions as those included in Decree-Law 9/2019.

 Borrowing costs are deductible expenses for corporation tax purposes.
 Borrowing costs include interest of any kind, transaction costs and other similar expenses, and may be deducted when accrued.
 As an exception to the rule, stamp duty levied on lenders upon the execution or amendment of mortgage loans is not deductible for Spanish corporation tax purposes.